Astro Photography

 Triangulum Galaxy (M33)

 The Triangulum Galaxy is just a bit further away compared to the Andromeda Galaxy but much smaller and not to observed with the naked eye.
-This picture is also only a crop of the original image.
+This picture is also only a crop of the original framing at a focal length of 360mm:.

 Markarian's Chain